SOCKET: SOft Collision Kernel EsTimator for Sparse Attention: Theoretical Insights

-with probability at least $1-\delta$, where $\yb^*(\qb)$ denotes the target (angular) attention output.
+} with probability at least $1-\delta$, where $\yb^*(\qb)$ denotes the target (angular) attention output.
 Here $\widetilde{\mathcal{O}}(\cdot)$ hides a $\sqrt{\log(1/\delta)}$ factor and absolute constants depending only on $(B, Z_{\min}, Z_{\tau,\min})$, and is independent of $N,d,L,$ and $M$.
 Moreover, $\varepsilon_\tau(\qb)$ quantifies the bias introduced by soft bucketization; it depends on $\tau$ and $P$ (equivalently $R=2^P$) and satisfies $\varepsilon_\tau(\qb)\to 0$ as $\tau\to 0$ for fixed $P$. \end{theorem}

-Theorem~\ref{thm:main} provides an end-to-end error decomposition for the proposed soft-count attention estimator $\Tb(\qb)$.
-The bound separates the total error into three components: (i) sampling variance arising from the value-aware sampling step, (ii) finite-table approximation error due to using a limited number of hash tables, and (iii) a bias induced by soft bucketization, quantified by $\varepsilon_\tau=\EE\!\left[1-p_\tau^{(\ell)}(b_q\mid \qb)\right]$.
-This decomposition makes explicit how the algorithmic parameters jointly control the different sources of error.
-Due to space constraints, the complete proof of Theorem~\ref{thm:main} is deferred to Appendix~\ref{thm:proof}.
-To provide intuition, the analysis is organized around the following triangle inequality:
+Theorem~\ref{thm:main} provides an end-to-end error decomposition for our proposed soft-count attention estimator $\Tb(\qb)$.
+The bound separates the total error into three terms corresponding to sampling variance, finite-table approximation error, and a bias induced by soft bucketization given by $\varepsilon_\tau=\EE[1-p_\tau^{(\ell)}(b_q\mid \qb)]$.
+This decomposition makes explicit how algorithmic parameters control different sources of error.
+Due to space constraints, we defer the proof of Theorem~\ref{thm:main} and further discussion of the assumptions, parameter roles ($L$, $M$ and $\tau$), and the analysis of $\yb_{\tau,L}(\qb)$ to Appendix~\ref{thm:proof}.

-which isolates the contributions of sampling variance, finite-table effects, and soft-bucketization bias, respectively.
-Appendix~\ref{thm:proof} revolves around bounding each of them separately.

-\paragraph{Role of $M$ and $L$:} The terms $M^{-1/2}$ and $L^{-1/2}$ in Theorem~\ref{thm:main} capture two independent variance sources.
-The $M^{-1/2}$ term arises from the value-aware sampling step and reflects the Monte Carlo error incurred when approximating the soft attention output using $M$ sampled values.
-The $L^{-1/2}$ term corresponds to the finite-table approximation of the soft collision kernel and quantifies the concentration of the $L$-table estimator around its population limit.
-Both terms decay at the standard parametric rate and are independent of the sequence length $N$, highlighting the scalability of the method.
-They can be controlled separately depending on computational and memory constraints.

-\paragraph{Role of the temperature $\tau$:} The term $\varepsilon_\tau(\qb)$ in Theorem~\ref{thm:main} captures the approximation bias induced by soft bucketization.
-Fix a table $\ell$ and define the hard SRP bucket of the query by